honzabrecka/using-ant-to-build-flash/README.md

 If you are using Adobe Flash Builder 4.7, you can find the AIR SDK at `/Applications/Adobe Flash Builder 4.7/eclipse/plugins/com.adobe.flash.compiler_4.7.0.349722` (MacOS) or `C:\Program Files (x86)\Adobe\Adobe Flash Builder 4.7\eclipse\plugins\com.adobe.flash.compiler_4.7.0.349722` (Windows).

 Otherwise, you can download it from http://www.adobe.com/devnet/air/air-sdk-download.html.
-Just extract it into the, let's say, `~/sdks/air` directory.
+Just extract it into the, let's say `~/sdks/air` directory.

 **4. FLEX SDK**